LBCrion/sfwbar/README.md

 ## SFWBar implements the following features:
 1. Taskbar - to control floating windows
-1. Task Switcher - to allow switching active window with a keyboard (Alt-Tab)
+1. Task Switcher - to allow switching active window (Alt-Tab)
 1. Pager - to allow switching between workspaces
-1. Tray - a systm tray using status notification item protocol
+1. Tray - a system tray using status notification item protocol
 1. Window placement engine - to open new windows in more logical locations
 1. A simple widget set to display information from system files